raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 ### Hannibal Rehearsal

-Following the end of our time-travelling journey, the first note we hear comes from the Opera House's leading soprano Carlotta, in a rehearsal for an upcoming production of the opera Hannibal.
+Following the end of our time-travelling journey, the first note we hear comes from the Opera House's leading soprano Carlotta, in a rehearsal for a new production of the opera Hannibal.
 Carlotta's performance is supported by, among others, the occassionally inept but stubborn tenor Piangi, who at one point mispronounces his lyrics and is corrected by the Opera House's maestro Monsieur Reyer:

 > **PIANGI (as Hannibal):**
 > Sad to return to find the land we love, threatened once more by _Roma's_ far-reaching grasp...